 So, the piece was sanded a little to rough up the finish which is some kind of polyurethane sealer.
 I like my velvet finish interior latex paint, so that's what I painted it with.

 Halfway through that, I had a brainstorm.
-Why not add some decorative trim that I salvaged from a fancy mirror?
+Why not add some decorative trim that I salvaged from a fancy mirror to emulate a French country look?

 A trip to the greenhouse was a dead end.
 No longer did I have the little wings that I was looking for.
 Instead, all that was left was one corner piece, not what I had envisioned.